luiscunhacsc/Binomial/README.md

-# VaR & ES Playground: Understanding Downside Risk
+# Binomial Options Pricing Model Playground: Understanding Discrete-Time Option Pricing

 ## 1. What Is This?

-This interactive application demonstrates two critical risk management measures:

-- **Value at Risk (VaR):**
-  Estimates the maximum expected loss over a specified time period at a given confidence level.
-For example, a 1-day 95% VaR of €50,000 implies that there is a 5% chance the portfolio could lose more than €50,000 in one day.
+This interactive application demonstrates the **Binomial Options Pricing Model**, a discrete-time framework for pricing options by constructing a price tree (lattice).

+- **What It Is:**
+  The model simulates possible price paths for an underlying asset by dividing the time to expiration into a finite number of steps.
+At each step, the asset price can move up or down by predetermined factors, which helps in computing the option's fair value under risk-neutral pricing.

+- **Why Teach It:**
+  It simplifies the intuition behind risk-neutral pricing and serves as a foundation for understanding more advanced continuous-time models like Black-Scholes.
+In addition, it illustrates how delta hedging can be implemented in a discrete setting.

-- **Expected Shortfall (ES):**
+- **Example:**
-  Also known as Conditional VaR (CVaR), it calculates the average loss beyond the VaR threshold, giving a clearer picture of tail risk.

-The playground offers two methods for calculating these metrics:
-- **Parametric (Variance-Covariance) Method:** Assumes normally distributed returns and uses the mean and volatility to compute VaR and ES.
-- **Historical Simulation Method:** Computes risk measures using simulated (or historical) returns without assuming a specific distribution.

-With interactive controls, you can adjust parameters such as portfolio value, expected daily return, daily volatility, confidence level, and the historical window length to see how these factors affect your risk estimates.
+  Price a European call (or put) option using a 2-step binomial tree, and observe the corresponding delta hedging ratio.

+**Note:** This tool is for educational purposes only.
+Accuracy is not guaranteed, and the computed option prices and hedging ratios do not represent actual market values.
+The author is Luís Simões da Cunha.

 ## 2. Setting Up a Local Development Environment

 ### 2.1 Prerequisites

 1. **A computer** (Windows, macOS, or Linux).
-2. **Python 3.9 or higher** (Python 3.12 preferred, but anything 3.9+ should be fine).
+2. **Python 3.9 or higher** (Python 3.12 preferred, but anything 3.9+ should work).
    - If you do not have Python installed, visit [python.org/downloads](https://www.python.org/downloads/) to install the latest version.
 3. **Visual Studio Code (VS Code)**
    - Download from [code.visualstudio.com](https://code.visualstudio.com/)